muldis/Muldis_Object_Notation/spec/MUON_Semantics_Supplemental.md

 users might expect to see here.
 This section enumerates some and says why.

-IEEE floating-point signed zeroes, infinities, and NaNs are not part of the **Fraction** possrep (only regular finite numbers are included) and rather would be their own singleton **Article** or **Excuse** possreps, usually left up to the overlaid data model.
+IEEE floating-point signed zeroes, infinities, and NaNs are not part of the **Rational** possrep (only regular finite numbers are included) and rather would be their own singleton **Article** or **Excuse** possreps, usually left up to the overlaid data model.

 Fixed-precision/scale numbers and/or significant figures indication and/or
 error margin indication, left up to the overlaid data model.
 Any added would be bareword only as expected to be relatively short.
-They would be defined in terms of being a scaled integer or fixed-denominator fraction.
+They would be defined in terms of being a scaled integer or fixed-denominator rational.

 While **Mix** is characterized by a generalization of a **Bag**, there are currently no possreps defined like **Interval Mix** or **Tuple Mix**,